Software-Improvement-Group/sigridci/docs/integrations/integration-sbom.md

 - You are already using other tools that provide this SBOM information, and you would prefer to reuse the existing information rather than having Sigrid re-scan it.
 - Sigrid does not support some of the technologies used in your portfolio.

+In these scenarios, Sigrid will import the dependencies from your SBOM.
+It will then *enrich* your SBOM information with additional information that is not normally found in the SBOM, such as freshness information and benchmark risks.
+The enriched results are then added to Sigrid.

 That said, note that in most situations you would *not* need this feature.
 Sigrid supports a [large number of technologies and open source ecosystems](../reference/technology-support.md), so in most cases Sigrid will be able to provide SBOM information for your systems without the need for importing additional files.
 This integration exists to offer additional flexibility for the scenarios listed above.

 ## What types of SBOM are supported?